Lovely Winter Walks in our Beautiful Park

 Learning through play is so important to Pebbles and this has really helped!

 The parents that helped during the weekend were:

-…Plus Sian Holding for compost collection, Janice Brook, our volunteer staff member who helped out with garden skills in the discovery garden.
+…Plus Sian for compost collection, Janice, our volunteer staff member who helped out with garden skills in the discovery garden.

-We also prepared the vegetable troughs for the children to plant and grow their own vegetables! (so self sufficient of them!) for the Discovery Garden.
+We also prepared the vegetable troughs in the Discovery Garden, for the children to plant and grow their own vegetables! (so self sufficient of them!).

 We have purchased the following resources:

 -Digging resources such as spades, trowels and forks.